 A student who takes time out from the medical curriculum and uses this time to pursue enriching independent research or some other activity which is related to ultimate successful completion of the MD program may be granted Student Fellow status by the UR Medical School Promotions and Review Board.
-Still considered a full-time student, such an individual must pay required health fees, the Student Services fee, and the Continuation-of-Enrollment-for-the-M.D. degree tuition fee of $1,050 per term and receives deferment eligibility for student loan repayment.
+Still considered a full-time student, such an individual must pay required health fees, the Student Services fee, and the Medical Student Research Fellowship tuition fee of $1,070 per term and receives deferment eligibility for student loan repayment.

 The length of a Fellowship is generally two consecutive terms and not more than twelve months.
 During this period, one may not be registered for a non-M.D. degree program at this or any other institution and may not receive remuneration for service rendered.
 Financial support received for this period may be in the form of a stipend to cover health fees, living and travel expenses.
 (A student who is being remunerated for service rendered should more appropriately seek Leave of Absence status.)